How Credit Score Affects Your Ability to Buy a Home

 Understanding Credit Score

 A credit score is a numerical representation of your creditworthiness, indicating the level of risk you pose to lenders.
-It is typically a three-digit number ranging from 300 to 850, with higher scores suggesting lower risk to lenders.
+It is typically a three-digit number ranging from 300 to 850, with higher scores suggesting lower risk.
 Several factors influence your credit score, including your payment history, credit utilization, length of credit history, types of credit, and new credit inquiries.

 Impact of Credit Score on Mortgage Approval